mse150s20/p2-kinetics/README.md

     k2 is a CONSTANT for this project

 Species A:

-    dA/dt is in the first element of the list returned on line 14 dA/dt = -k1*A*B/(A+B+C)
+    dA/dt is in the first element of the list returned on line 14

+    dA/dt = -k1*A*B/(A+B+C)

 This reaction depends on the concentration of A and the concentration of B concentration of A is A/(A+B+C), and the concentration of B is B/(A+B+C)

-k1 and k2 are our reaction constants
+k1 and k2 are our reaction constants.